-I believe small and middle-sized law firm have an extremely important role to play in society.
+I believe small and middle-sized law firms have an extremely important role to play in society.
 They represent the private citizens and small and medium-sized businesses that Big Law ignores and who otherwise would have no access to justice.

 Those small and medium-sized law firms make up 92% of the solicitors’ profession in Ireland.
 But they’ve been on the ropes for a long, long time.
 And while things might be getting better economically, if there’s to be a long term secure future for many small and medium-sized firms they’ll have to change how they do things and start running their legal practices like businesses.

 And no business can survive without effective marketing.
-It’s something that lawyers the world-over have always traditionally been very reticent about, but it’s essential.
+It’s something that lawyers the world over have always traditionally been very reticent about, but it’s essential.
 And it can be done professionally, ethically and with dignity.
 But it has to be done, and the book struck me as the obvious place to start.

-And of course allied to the future of small and medium sized law firm are their clients: it’s all about the clients.
+And of course, allied to the future of small and medium-sized law firm are their clients: it’s all about the clients.